MartinMuzatko/UI-Wrench/README.md

 Well, I realized that no existing solution will serve me well, and neither does this one.
 But it became easier and way less mind-devastating to create my own tools and build only on a few handpicked ones.

 ###TL;DR:
 UI-Wrench is a compilation of common CSS tools written in LESS.
+For rapid development intended.

 ##No Bootstrap, no Foundation, no Blueprint
 _(it's not worth losing your insanity to a framework)_